Abhisek-Tiwari/GenAI-Hybrid-Log-Classsification-Ssytem/README.md

 2. **Setup Environment Variables**

-   Create a `.env` file in the project root and add your Groq API key:
+      Add your Groq API key in .env file present in the root:

    ```
    GROQ_API_KEY="<Your_Api_Key>"